Shangavelan/fypAncientTamil/README.md

 trainoutput:

-        contains the .traindata file and other intermediary output files
+        contains the .traindata file and other intermediary output file.